home-assistant/HAKit/README.md

 - `HAKit`, the library itself
 - `HAKit+PromiseKit`, which includes the PromiseKit additions
+- `HAKit+Mocks`, which includes mocks to make writing tests easier

 ### CocoaPods
 Add the following line to your Podfile: